keesvanopdorp/keesvanopdorp/README.md

 # Introduction

-Hi my name is Kees van Opdorp and I'm a verry passionated about programming.
-You can read more about my projects and the my skills in the text below.
+Hi my name is Kees van Opdorp.
+I am passionate about coding, because if I can think it, I can make it a reality.
+You can read more about my projects and my coding skills in the text below.

 ## How to contact me

-You can contact me by sending me a message on linkedin or by sending me a email (preferred way).
+You can contact me by sending me a message on linkedin or by sending me an email (preferred way).

 ## Featured Projects